KillReal/MediaCloud/devnotes.md

 - Search by file name?
 - Get rid of returnUrl in Urls
 - Fix previews ordering in galery.
 Different order with filtering and witout.
 - Fix worker task execution race condition (Error while running the task, mb cause of taking the task twice)
+- Rework ordering in collection

 # Changelog